ryanmcmanimie/prismic-translator/README.md

 ## Support

 - **GitHub Issues**: Report bugs and request features
-- **Email**: [Your email for support]
 - **Documentation**: Check this README for common issues

 ## Disclaimer

-This extension is not officially affiliated with Prismic.
+This extension is NOT officially affiliated with Prismic.
 It's a third-party tool designed to enhance the Prismic editing experience.